omercsp/copilot-chat.vim/README.md

 Using vim-plug, Vundle, or any other plugin manager.

 ## Setup
-1. Run `:CopilotChat` to open a chat window.
+1. Run `:CopilotChatOpen` to open a chat window.
 You will be prompted to setup your device on first use.
 2. Write your prompt under the line separator and press `<Enter>` in normal mode / `:SubmitChatMessage`
 3. You should see a `Waiting for response..` in the buffer to indicate work is being done in the background
 4. 🎉!